Number of pupils and pupil premium grant (PPG) received

 We were awarded the Pupil Premium 2016 Schools Award in recognition of the schools work in helping Pupil Premium children achieve.

-Pupil Premium pupils have continued their good performance in 2018 as they have done since 2013.
+Pupil Premium pupils have continued to perform well in 2019, as they have done since 2013.

 The School will continue to evaluate the impact of learning and the interventions on each pupil at the end of the Autumn term and each term.
 Evaluation will focus on academic gains and how pupils' self-confidence has developed as a consequence of the changes to class structure.
 This evaluation will then continue throughout the year.